MegaBitmap/PS2-SNL/README.md

 `dotnet SNL-CLI.dll -install mc0 -ps2ip 192.168.0.10 -boot`
 -install '?' will install Enceladus, neutrino, and SNL to the specified device (mc0, mc1, or mass).
 -ps2ip '?' is the ip address for connecting to the PS2 with PS2Net.
--boot will modify basic-boot-loader to load network drivers on boot and auto-run SNL.
+-boot will modify basic-boot-loader to auto-run SNL.

 Next sync the game list, note that 'enablevmc' is optional.
 `dotnet SNL-CLI.dll -path '/mnt/ps2' -ps2ip 192.168.0.10 -bin2iso -enablevmc`